CreativeWolfies/akyanet-research/akyanet.md

 ## The goals of Akyanet

-Akyanet has many goals and they will evolve over time, so we will list a few foundamental ones.
+Akyanet has many goals and they will evolve over time, we are going to list a few foundamental ones.

 "Better" should no longer mean "more profitable", it should just stick to its original definition. i.e. "To surpass in excellence; to exceed; to excel.".
 In Akyanet, it could also mean improving the social welfare.